Reading Time: 9 minutes

 Start with some things you can do with little effort.

-• If you haven’t already done so, order your credit reports with credit scores.
+• If you haven’t taken the first step, order your credit reports with credit scores.

 • Look at your current debt and credit situation.